 M. Sait Özervarli’s essay continues the discussion of Ibn Taymiyya’s theology.
 Ibn Taymiyya, like Ibn Rushd, argues that there can never contradiction between rationality and scripture.
 When there is a contradiction, either scripture has been misunderstood, or the rational evidence has been misconstrued.
 According to Özervarli, Ibn Taymiyya argues for a Quran-centered empirical rationalism that shuns the complicated arguments of the kalam-theologians and takes its inspiration from the basic facts of life that we observe around us.
 According to Ibn Taymiyya there is no need for philosophical proofs of God’s existence since the Quran is full of signs that point to God.
 These signs are a sufficiency to those who understand them properly.

 The essay by Walid A. Saleh examines Ibn Taymiyya’s approach to interpreting the Quran as it is laid out in his short treatise Muqaddima fī uṣūl al-tafsīr (An Introduction on the Foundations of Quranic Exgesis).
 Saleh calls Ibn Taymiyya’s approach “radical hermeneutics” since it attempts to throw away the existing exegetical tradition in order to take the field back to its origins among the Salaf.
-It tries to force the authority of the hadith tradition and the opinions of the Salaf on the field so that no one is allowed to interpret the Quran in any way save the way of hadith and the Salaf.
+It tries to force the authority of the hadith tradition and the opinions of the Salaf on the field so that no one would be allowed to interpret the Quran in any way save the way of hadith and the Salaf.
 Anyone who tries to put forth an interpretation of a Quranic verse will have to find a basis for it in hadith or the opinions of the Salaf.
 This intellectual caging of interpretive freedom is meant to ensure the “purity” of Quranic interpretations so that heretical and misguided interpretations do not enter into it.
 Among scholars who followed his methodology are his student Ibn Kathīr (d.
 1373 CE), who continued to respect the existing exegetical tradition, and Jalāl al-Dīn al-Suyūṭī (d.
 1505 CE), who according to Saleh produced the classic work of the genre of exegesis that Ibn Taymiyya called for.
 Modern Muslims who are not entirely happy with this restricted methodology can still benefit from sources that try to follow it, considering them one legitimate voice among others (even if such sources consider themselves the only legitimate voices).

 Livnat Holtzman discusses Ibn Taymiyya and his student Ibn al-Qayyim’s theological views on human freedom and choice.
 Ibn Taymiyya breaks with existing views on God’s guidance to say that while all humans are born in a state of purity and guidance, a person can go on to choose what is good or evil, and according to this choice, God goes on to guide them further or misguide them.
 This is a refreshingly rational treatment of the question compared to the views of other scholars.
 There is still an important question that his theology does not answer; how can free-willed decisions be really free if they can be predicted with 100% accuracy by God beforehand?
 I have never read an intellectually satisfying answer from any Muslim scholar on this.